Single-use plastic carrier bag free

-In 1993, the Countdown/Rattrays, and Foodtown businesses were all brought together under Progressive Enterprises.
+In 1993, the Countdown/Rattrays, and Foodtown businesses were all brought together under Woolworths New Zealand.
 Both Countdown/ Rattrays and the Foodtown groups continued to run as separate business units with Countdown/ Rattrays continuing to function from a South Island base.1993

 First Countdown store opens

 In May 1981, the first Countdown supermarket opened in Northlands, Christchurch.
 This business was established by Rattrays Wholesale which was part of The Rattrays Wholesale Group, and also included the SuperValue group of franchised supermarkets, now operating as SuperValue/Fresh Choice.1981